Chart Color Schemes

 Infrastructure

-Inglewood has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Inglewood has moderate levels of nearby infrastructure activity, ranking in the 49thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 14 projects likely affecting the region.
-Notable initiatives include Maylands Town Centre Revitalisation, Lyric Theatre Residences (43-53 Eighth Avenue), 299 Charles Street North Perth, and ECU Mount Lawley Campus Redevelopment.
-The following list details those most relevant.
+Fourteen projects have been identified by AreaSearch as potentially impacting the area's performance.
+Key projects include Maylands Town Centre Revitalisation, Lyric Theatre Residences (43-53 Eighth Avenue), 299 Charles Street North Perth, and ECU Mount Lawley Campus Redevelopment.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.